 My commitment to my readers (if there should ever be any):

 - I will not try to monetize this site.
 I will (try really hard) to not resort to advertising.
 If I ever find that the hosting charges exceed my budget for White Russians, I will evaluate how I can make it revenue neutral.
 No more than that.
+Fortunately, unless this goes viral, I probably can live forever in a $5 a month droplet on Digital Ocean.

 Why I am doing this?